praisetompane/mathematics/README.md

 # What is Mathematics?

 def¹: mathematics is an art like music and painting (Lockhart, 2009: 3).
+* it tells a story of the deep truths about quantity(number, measurement), space, and movement using a cast of characters such as groups, fields, rings, relations, functions etc.

+def mathematician’s art: "asking simple and elegant questions about our imaginary creations,
+                         and crafting satisfying and beautiful explanations" - (Lockhart, 2009: 4).

 def²: mathematics is about pure reason to get at the truth about something (Lockhart, 2009: 4).